Powered by MOMENTUM MEDIA

 “With 47 years of maritime engineering behind us and a global workforce of over 750 people, we’re committed to bringing our specialist skills and advanced whole-of-life maritime solutions to bolster capability in Henderson.

-“We’re not just about filling short-term jobs, but building careers.
-Our Future Ready Graduate program in collaboration with Engineers Australia provides employees with industry-specific training, hands-on experience and professional development.”
+“We’re not just about filling short-term jobs but building careers.
+Our Future Ready Graduate program, in collaboration with Engineers Australia, provides employees with industry-specific training, hands-on experience and professional development.”

 Birdon CEO Jamie Bruce said the company had achieved 32 per cent year-on-year growth and is actively exploring further expansion opportunities through continuous re-investment.

 “Henderson is a key element of Birdon’s expansion strategy.
-We’re committed to strengthening Australia’s sovereign defence position and providing local jobs and economic benefits,” Mr Bruce said.
+We’re committed to strengthening Australia’s sovereign defence position and providing local jobs and economic benefits,” Bruce said.

 Birdon is a family-owned and run Australian business that has grown from a small operation in a regional town to a global group with $4 billion under contract with defence agencies in Australia, the US, UK, Europe and Asia, and clients in the oil and gas, mining and resources sectors locally.